Mike Nichols, award-winning American director, dies at 83

 He grew up in New York feeling like an outsider because of his limited English and odd appearance - a reaction to a whooping-cough vaccine had caused permanent hair loss.
 As a University of Chicago student, he fought depression, but found like-minded friends such as May.

 In the late 1950s, Nichols and May formed a stand-up team at the forefront of a comedy movement that included Lenny Bruce, Jonathan Winters and Woody Allen in satirizing contemporary American life.
-They won a Grammy in 1961 for best comedy album before splitting.
+They won a Grammy in 1961 for best comedy album before splitting, partly because May liked to improvise and Nichols preferred set routines.

-In the mid-1960s, Nichols became a directing powerhouse on Broadway with "Barefoot in the Park," the first of what would be a successful relationship with playwright Neil Simon.
-Later he would stage Simon's "The Odd Couple," "Plaza Suite" and "The Prisoner of Second Avenue."
+In the mid-1960s, Nichols came to be a directing powerhouse on Broadway with "Barefoot in the Park," the first of what would be a successful relationship with playwright Neil Simon.
+Later he would stage Simon's "The Odd Couple," "Plaza Suite" and "The Prisoner of Second Avenue," and Time magazine called him "the most in-demand director in the American theater."

 In all, he won best-director Tonys for his four collaborations with Simon, as well as for "Luv" in 1965, "The Real Thing" in 1984, "Spamalot" in 2005 and a revival of "Death of a Salesman" in 2012, and best musical award as a producer of "Annie" in 1977.